nijikokun/query-js/README.md

 # Query.js

- Iterates through a given, or current query string and caches the results from both the parser and the decoder.
+ Small, compact, and efficient query string parser library that is packed with features and two layers of caching.

 ## Features: